Nissan profits plunge on slumping sales, rising costs

 Sales fell 1.6 percent globally to 2.72 trillion yen ($24.6 billion).

-The Yokohama-based company said exchange rate movements also hurt its financial results.
+Exchange rate movements also hurt financial results, the company said.

+Despite the weak performance, Nissan maintained its forecast for an annual profit of 500 billion yen and sales of 12 trillion yen for the year ending March 31, 2019.